Working with your body’s own healing ability

 First session £45 | Subsequent sessions 1 hour £40.00 | 45 mins £30.00

 Reflexology & IHM combo £50

 Important Additional Information

-Reflexology & IHM – This combined treatment involves 45 minutes of reflexology followed by 30 minutes of Indian Head Massage
+Reflexology & IHM combo – This treatment involves a short consultation followed by 40 minutes of reflexology and 30 minutes of Indian Head Massage

 Reflexology involves massaging and applying pressure to specific points of the feet and hands.
 It’s thought to work through a connection between points in those areas (reflexes) and all of the organs and systems of the body.
 It’s hypothesised that it helps the body to re-balance and improve its level of well-being by boosting the body’s own healing reactions.